 Episodes where the patient received specialist palliative care in a community setting, often deemed as the patient’s ‘home’.
 This may be in their private residence, an aged care, mental health or disability residential facility or in a correctional facility.

-The number of days between the start and end of an episode does not take into account leave days.
+The number of days between the start and end of an episode.
+This does not include leave days.
 Within the community setting, elapsed days do not reflect the number of times the palliative care team visited the patient.

 An employed health professional is defined in this report as one who: